gal-legos/507_groupproject_2025/README.md

 ## How to run each script
 ### Part 1
-1. Place proper .env variable in 'load_dotenv()'
+1. Place the proper .env variable in 'load_dotenv()'
-2. Ensure the required dependencies are loaded
+2. Ensure the required dependencies are installed
+3. Load all the necessary libraries
+4. Establish connection to database
-3. Run 'python `part1_exploration.py` in the terminal
+5. Run 'python `part1_exploration.py` in the terminal

 ### Part 2
 1. Set up .env with proper variables